How to Choose a Teacher/School

 that has nourished Tai Chi for hundreds of years.

 Do your Google diligence.
-Check out a prospective school’s website.
+Check out prospective schools’ websites.
 Do they make their teacher and their lineage readily available?
 If not, perhaps it’s because they don’t have one.
 Perhaps they have cut themselves off from the rich roots of tradition and respect.

 Certifications?
 Well, who certifies the certifier?
 A variety of self-appointed “certifiers” have popped up recently.
 Teaching certificates can be purchased online.
 Proceed carefully.